curcu34/hilldiv/README.md

 ````
 If not installed, it will automatically install the following dependencies: ggplot2, RColorBrewer, data.table, ape, ade4, iNEXT, iNextPD.

+# Changelog

+### v1.1
+- Dependent "geiger" package added to the Description document.

 # Applications and functions
 ## Data
 All the different applications and functions are reproduced with the data included in this package.